-Min Jung Yoon performs under the Korean translation of their name “Citizen Truth”.
+also performs as “Citizen Truth” the translation of their Korean name

-I dream of worlds for heightened relational emotions, permission for depth, and transformation of conflicts in relationships and society.
-Using intense movements and unusual postures in ritualistic experiences, I research emotions, images, and gestures of truth and possibility we need for our times, with the vulnerability of the human body, often in nature.
-I started with a background in political philosophy and conceptual art, then looked for ways to bring these philosophies alive in narrative theater.
+I started attempting to create meaning in a secular age by studying existential philosophy and conceptual art through the Rhetoric and Philosophy BA at U.C.
+Berkeley, then looked for ways to bring these philosophies alive in narrative theater and social games.
 I went on to discover the power of what is unspoken, yet felt through the body, in what felt like the deepest experience of connection with butoh dance - a style of revolutionary art form created in WWII era that expresses aesthetics of life and death.
 Since discovering butoh dance, I have been working to bring together different art forms in intimate, theatrical, and psycho-somatic experiences and artistic rituals.

 “They say it’s the last song.